-1 Local Government Group - Connected Councillors: A guide to using social media to support local leadership.
+2 Local Government Group - Connected Councillors: A guide to using social media to support local leadership.
 P24

+- Treating others with respect

+- Complying with equality laws

-- Not bullying or intimidating
+- · Not bullying or intimidating

-- Not bringing the council into disrepute
+- · Not bringing the council into disrepute

 - Not disclosing confidential information

-Councillors serving on regulatory committees such as planning or licensing should also be mindful of the rules relating to bias and pre-determination and should be careful not to post anything on a social media site that might suggest that they did not have an open mind about any matter they may be involved in determining.
+Councillors serving on regulatory committees such as planning or licensing should also be mindful of the rules relating to bias and pre-determination and should be careful not to post anything on social media that might suggest that they did not have an open mind about any matter that they may be involved in determining.
 Any views aired on social media could be used as evidence of making a decision in advance of hearing all relevant information.
 The Council's decision could then be open to challenge and could be invalidated.